ioBroker/ioBroker/doc/SCHEMA.md

 * common.read  (boolean, mandatory) - true if state is readable
 * common.write (boolean, mandatory) - true if state is writeable
 * common.role  (string, mandatory) - role of the state (used in user interfaces to indicate which widget to choose, see below)
+* common.states (optional) attribut of type number with array of possible states

 ##### state common.history